arehmandev/Terraform-etcd/README.md

 Change "myip" in tfvars to your ip to lockdown public instance IPs

+Change etcd cluster size by modifying terraform.tfvars:
+- asg_number_of_instances = "3"
+- asg_minimum_number_of_instances = "3"

+Note: cluster size must be an odd number

 ###Version info:

  Working and Tested as of 08/01/17